Vigilance conducts searches at the premises of two former AIADMK ministers in TN | Politics

 DVAC registered a criminal case against him over the allegation that he abused his official position in awarding tenders injudiciously to his close associated companies in replacing the lights with LED lights.

-This has caused loss to the government exchequer approximately to the tune of Rs 500 crore, DVAC sources said.
+This has caused loss to the government exchequer approximately to the tune of Rs 500 crore, a DVAC statement said.

-Based on the FIR, searches were held at 26 locations, including in Coimbatore, Chennai and Tiruchirappally, they said.

-Based on the FIR, searches were being held in his native Pudukottai, Theni and Chennai among others, the sources added.
+Based on the FIR, searches were held in 13 places including in his native Pudukottai, Theni and Chennai, DVAC added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)